Inland taipan

 The inland taipan (Oxyuranus microlepidotus), also commonly known as the western taipan, small-scaled snake, or fierce snake, is a species of extremely venomous snake in the family Elapidae.
-The species is endemic to semiarid regions of central east Australia.
-Aboriginal Australians living in those regions named it dandarabilla.
-It was formally described by Frederick McCoy in 1879 and William John Macleay in 1882, but for the next 90 years, it was a mystery to the scientific community; no further specimens were found, and virtually nothing was added to the knowledge of the species until its rediscovery in 1972.
+It is endemic to semiarid regions of central‑eastern Australia.
+Aboriginal Australians living in areas where Karnic languages are spoken refer to this species as dandarabilla.

+The species was formally described by Frederick McCoy in 1879 and William John Macleay in 1882, but for almost 90 years, it remained poorly known to science; no additional specimens were collected and virtually nothing was added to knowledge of its biology until the species was rediscovered in 1972.